TAlgorhythmic/TAlgorhythmic/README.md

 - I’m passionate about programming and music
 - I’m currently studying at 42 Barcelona
 - I'm developing a human-like AI in rust because why not.
-- I'm obsessed about sound quality, one day I will develop a software meant to improve sound quality.
+- I'm obsessed about sound quality, one day I will develop a software meant to improve sound quality, because sound sucks.
 - To contact me, use intivioli@gmail.com or my discord algorhythmics

 <!---